Early Office Museum

 |

-According to a statement made by the company in January 1931, “The
+According to a January 1931 company statement, “The

 original model of the stapler came into possession of the Bates firm four